slap/ai-mathematical-explorations/explorations/001-algebraic-proof-of-ghosh-lemma-3-7/README.md

 ### Summary

-Ghosh proves his Lemma 3.7, an existence statement for "almost counterexamples", using Abel–Gontcharoff polynomials and the topological Brouwer degree over ℂ; this is the only analytic ingredient of the preprint and takes about three pages.
-The note claims that at the point where the lemma is actually used — inside a downward induction, where the conjecture is already assumed in degree *n*+1 — the statement follows from the projective dimension theorem in a few lines, with no topology and no hypothesis on the characteristic.
+Ghosh (arXiv:2501.09272, v2) proves his Lemma 3.7, an existence statement for "almost counterexamples", using Abel–Gontcharoff polynomials and the topological Brouwer degree over ℂ; this is the only analytic ingredient of his preprint and takes about three pages.

+**The AI-generated note published here** claims that at the point where the lemma is actually used — inside a downward induction, where the conjecture is already assumed in degree *n*+1 — the statement follows from the projective dimension theorem in a few lines, with no topology and no hypothesis on the characteristic.

 ### Research context